technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS student guide - SAP_plus_extend_and_innovate.md

 ### Customer needs

-1. Contoso wants to minimize the cost by right-sizing the SAP landscape implementation and optimize the use of compute resources.
+1. Contoso wants to minimize the cost by right sizing the SAP landscape implementation and optimize the use of compute resources.

 2. They would like to leverage Azure services to extend and innovate data collection and analysis (including sensor data from IoT devices, web site and app telemetry, as well as social networking feeds reflecting customer behavior, sentiment, and purchasing patterns).